Family Violence Program

 SAFETY ALERT:Computer use can be easily monitored and information is very difficult to completely delete off the computer.
 If you are afraid that your e-mail, Internet or computer use might be monitored, please use a computer that cannot be monitored and/or call the National Domestic Violence Hotline.

 24-Hour National Domestic Violence Hotline

-The Family Violence Program promotes self-sufficiency, safety and long-term independence from family violence for adult victims and their children.
-The program provides emergency shelter and support services to victims and their children, educates the public and provides training and prevention support to various agencies.
+The Family Violence Program promotes self-sufficiency, safety, and long-term independence of adult victims of family violence, child victims of family violence, and victims of teen dating violence.
+The program provides emergency shelter and support services to victims and their children, educates the public, and provides training, and prevention support to various agencies.

 Services are free for all victims and their children and are provided without any financial eligibility testing.